 I'm Barb and welcome to my blog.
 Feel free to read about my history below.
 While I am an early retiree, this is not just a "retirement blog", but rather a lifestyle blog written by someone who is an early retiree and on a fixed income.
-While much of what I write is relevant to retirees, I try and write about life and creativity first, all from a frugal perspective.
+Much of what I write is relevant to retirees ,however I try and write about life and creativity first, all from a frugal perspective.

 Please feel free to contact me via email at the email address below, and I encourage you to subscribe to my blog.
 I generally blog between two and three days a week.
 Thanks for stopping by.